BA (Hons) (European Studies - German), PhD (Geography), FRGS

-Dan joined the CCRI in 2012.
+Daniel joined the CCRI in 2012.
 He contributes to international research projects on urban and regional food systems, urban-rural interdependence and cultural dimensions of food provisioning.
 He also contributes to research on environmental humanities and ecosystems services.

 He teaches at the University of Gloucestershire within courses on sustainability, landscape architecture and postgraduate research methods.
-Dan’s post-graduate supervision and examination range has included cultural geography, applied ecology, landscape architecture, fine art and sustainable environments.
+Daniel’s post-graduate supervision and examination range has included cultural geography, applied ecology, landscape architecture, fine art and sustainable environments.

-Dan is a Fellow of the Royal Geographical Society-Institute of British Geographers (and Treasurer of the Urban Geography Research Group), a Fellow of the Higher Education Academy and a former Associate Fellow of the Third Sector Research Centre (2011-13).
+He is a Fellow of the Royal Geographical Society-Institute of British Geographers (and Treasurer of the Urban Geography Research Group), a Fellow of the Higher Education Academy and a former Associate Fellow of the Third Sector Research Centre (2011-13).

 Dan Keech’s recent activities